 Mark Roscoe is a British artist and portrait painter, best known for his traditional portraits of business leaders and heads of colleges in London, Oxford and Cambridge.
 Perhaps because of his background in fine art (which among other things, teaches aesthetics and the history of art) Mark has also found popularity with the most discerning private clients from the UK, Malaysia, India and Russia.

-First and foremost Mark prides himself on being easy to work with, hard working and honest.
+First and foremost Mark prides himself on being a nice guy, easy to work with, hard working and honest.
 He looks for the good in people not just with portraits but in life.
 He is always trying to improve and develop his work with the hope that each new painting is better than the last.